 - where producers know a product poses risks to the consumer, notify an enforcement authority in writing of this as well as the action that has been taken to prevent risk to the consumer

-Detailed guidance can be found in the Guide to the Furniture and Furnishings (Fire) (Safety) Regulations.
+Detailed guidance from the Department for Business, Energy and Industrial Strategy (which was known as the Department for Business, Energy and Industrial Strategy at the time) can be found in the Guide to the Furniture and Furnishings (Fire) (Safety) Regulations.

 This information is intended for guidance; only the courts can give an authoritative interpretation of the law.